 Eggs costs more than oatmeal per serving.
 The average price for oatmeal is $0.18 per 40 gram serving.
 The average price for a 2 egg serving is $0.51.
 Eggs cost 180% more per serving than oatmeal.

-I decided to conduct a search of various different stores to compare the price of both.
+To conduct some original research, I decided to search various different stores to compare the price of both.
 The eggs chosen were store brand and not organic, just regular white, large eggs.

-I checked Shoprite supermarket for the prices of eggs and regular oatmeal:
+I first visited the Shoprite supermarket for the prices of both:

 - Wholesome Pantry Organic old-fashioned regular